ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 * provide an update framework that allows validation of authenticity of firmware revisions
 * to verify that the firmware update seen by a single device, is indeed the same as seen by all the devices.
 * reliably discern an update that has been signed by the appropriate and intended signing identity
-* Make an informed judgement on all available information about firmware at the install time.
+* make an informed judgement on all available information about firmware at the install time.
 For example, the firmware is still in a good state or otherwise?

 ## Software Integrator assembling a software product for a smart car

 Software Integration is a complex activity.
 This typically involves getting various software components from multiple suppliers and producing an integrated package deployed as part of device assembly.
 For example, car manufacturers source integrated software for their autonomous vehicles from third parties that integrates software components from various sources.
 Integration complexity creates a higher risk of security vulnerabilities to the delivered software.

 Consumer of an integrated software wants:

-* all components presents in a software product listed, and the ability to identify and retrieve them from a secure and tamperproof location
+* all components presents in a software product listed, and the ability to identify and retrieve them from a secure and tamper-proof location
 * to receive an alert when a vulnerability scan detects a known security issue on a running software component
 * verifiable proofs on build process and build environment with all supplier tiers to ensure end to end build quality and security